lucky-media/breeze-react/README.md

 ```

 ## Links
-Here is a short tutorial on (our blog)[https://www.luckymedia.dev/blog/laravel-breeze-with-inertia-and-react].
+Here is a short tutorial on [our blog](https://www.luckymedia.dev/blog/laravel-breeze-with-inertia-and-react).

 ## Contributing